quixilabs/api-grant-watchers/README.md

 - Automated checking for new grants based on saved keywords
 - Statistics on grants found per keyword
 - Detailed grant information fetched from the Grants.gov details API
-- Automatic generation of grant summaries using OpenAI's GPT model
+- Automatic generation of grant summaries using Ollama
 - Webhook support for processing new organization records and generating summaries
+- Organization-grant matching functionality

 ## Setup